microsoft/azure_arc/azure_arc_servers_jumpstart/docs/arc_policies_mma.md

 **Note**: It is optional but highly recommended to scope the SP to a specific [Azure subscription and Resource Group](https://docs.microsoft.com/en-us/cli/azure/ad/sp?view=azure-cli-latest).

 * You will also need to have a Log Analytics Workspace deployed.
-You can automate the deployment by editing the ARM template [parameters file](../policies/arm/log_analytics-template.parameters.json) and provide a name and location for your workspace.
+You can automate the deployment by editing the ARM template [parameters file](../policies/arm/log_analytics-template.parameters.json), provide a name and location for your workspace

+    ![](../img/vm_policies/03.png)

 Then start the deployment with the command:

-    ![](../img/vm_policies/03.png)

     ```bash
     az deployment group create --resource-group <resource-group-name> --template-file <path-to-template> --parameters <path-to-parametersfile>